gnolang/tx-indexer/use-filters.md

 ./build/tx-indexer start --remote http://test3.gno.land:36657 --db-path indexer-db
 ```

-This starts up the tx-indexer service, indexing the test3.gno.land example chain.
-Leave this running a little while it indexes the existing contents of the chain; then leave it running to continue indexing new transactions as they are added.
+This starts up the tx-indexer service, indexing the `test3.gno.land` example chain.
+Leave this running while it indexes the existing contents of the chain; then leave it running to continue indexing new transactions as they are added.

 ### Use the service to request filtered transactions

 With the tx-indexer running, you can make a request against the service's RPC or graphql endpoints.
-This example uses the graphql endpoint, and assumes that the `jq` shell command is available.
+This example uses the graphql endpoint; it also assumes that the `jq` shell command is available in your environment.

-**Step 1: create the query** &mdash; Create a JSON file named `request.json`, with content shown below.
+**Step 1: create the query** &mdash; Create a JSON file named `request.json`, with the content shown below.

 ```
 {